microsoft/FluidFramework/BREAKING.md

 You can start by returning default code details that were passed into the code loader which used to be our implementation on your behalf if code details were not passed in.
 Later on, this gives an opportunity to implement more sophisticated code loading where the code loader now can inform about the actual loaded module via the returned details.

 ### IFluidModule.fluidExport is no longer an IFluidObject
 IFluidObject is no longer part of the type of IFluidModule.fluidExport.
-IFluidModule.fluidExport is still a [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject) which should be used instead.
+IFluidModule.fluidExport is still an [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject) which should be used instead.

+### IContainerContext.scope is no longer an IFluidObject
+IFluidObject is no longer part of the type of IContainerContext.scope.
+IContainerContext.scope is still an [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject) which should be used instead.

 # 0.58